6 Financially Smart Ways to Start 2025

 Check Your Emergency Fund

-It’s always a good idea to double-check that you have adequate funds set aside for a rainy day—but that’s especially true in times when the economy may be slowing from its once robust pace.
-Economic growth unexpectedly surged in 2023, with GDP expanding at a robust 4.9% seasonally- and inflation-adjusted annual rate in the third quarter.
-However, Morgan Stanley Research’s economics team sees growth slowing from here.
-They forecast year-over-year U.S. GDP growth to moderate to an annual rate of 1.9% in 2024.2
+It’s always a good idea to double-check that you have adequate funds set aside for a rainy day—that’s especially true in times when the economy may be slowing from its once-robust pace.
+Economic growth has slowed this year, with GDP expanding at just 2.8% in the third quarter, down from 3% in the second and 4.4% in the third quarter of 2023.2

 3. 3